 I returned home to Alaska in summer of 2012, and went back to my usual summer boat cleaning, which is excellent.
 I also met Mr. Christopher, who would shortly (or not so shortly) become my dearest companion.
 We got married in Alaska on winter solstice of 2013, and sealed in the Manti UT temple in December 2014.

-Chris and I like adventuring around, whether it be with family and friends in Utah or California, or anywhere else in the “Lower 48” (as we Alaskans call it), or whether it be here in our backyard.
-Really, our back/side yard is great.
-There’s a nice big forest that we wander around in on most days.
-We have our sweet pooch, Miss Edelweiss, and two funny cats, Amelia and Bel.
-We want kiddos, and I want more kittens too.
-We are currently writing our story together day by day, and I like it.
+Chris and I like adventuring around, whether it be with family and friends in Utah or California, or anywhere else in the “Lower 48” (as we Alaskans call it), or here in our Alaskan backyard.
+We have our pooch, Miss Edelweiss, and two funny mother and daughter cats, Bel and Piper.

 We have a precious baby boy named Apollo, born 19 November 2016.
 He is light and love and brings me joy and keeps me on my toes.
 Being a mother is the greatest yet.